krishna-bit1/Hacktoberfest-Challenge-Entries-2021/README.md

-# Hacktoberfest-Challenge-Entries-2021
+## Hacktoberfest-Challenge-Entries-2021
-Best lace for you to submit your quality level codes for github.
+ Best place for you to submit your quality level codes for github.